Portrait: Self-portraiture

-Official portrait
+Official portraits

-The official portrait is a photographic production of record and dissemination of important personalities, notably kings, presidents and governors.
-It is usually decorated with official colors and symbols such as flag, presidential stripes and coat of arms of countries, states or municipalities.
-There is also connotation as an image of events, products and meetings.
+Contemporary official portraits are photographs of important personalities, such as monarchs, politicians, or business executives.
+The portrait is usually decorated with official colors and symbols such as a flag, presidential stripes, or a coat of arms, belonging to a country, state, or municipality.
+The image may be used during events or meetings, or on products.
+A well-known example is the portraying of presidents of the United States, a tradition that has existed since the country's founding.

+In politics, portraits of the leader are often used as a symbol of the state.
+These may include paintings.
+In most countries, it is common protocol for a portrait of the head of state to appear in important government buildings.
+In many countries, official portraits of monarchs are often also hung in minor government buildings such as courts, city halls, or police stations.
+During World War II, portraits of exiled heads of state became symbols of unity and resistance.
+Resistance members would often illegally keep portraits of heads of state hidden in their homes, such as those of Queen Wilhelmina.
+The tradition of displaying portraits of the presidents of the country often has extended to states in the USA as well.

 Portrait photography

 Portrait photography is a popular commercial industry all over the world.
 Many people enjoy having professionally made family portraits to hang in their homes, or special portraits to commemorate certain events, such as graduations or weddings.

 Since the dawn of photography, people have made portraits.
-The popularity of the daguerreotype in the middle of the 19th century was due in large part to the demand for inexpensive portraiture.
+The popularity of the daguerreotype in the middle of the nineteenth century was due in large part to the demand for inexpensive portraiture.
 Studios sprang up in cities around the world, some cranking out more than 500 plates a day.
 The style of these early works reflected the technical challenges associated with 30-second exposure times and the painterly aesthetic of the time.
 Subjects were generally seated against plain backgrounds and lit with the soft light of an overhead window and whatever else could be reflected with mirrors.

 As photographic techniques developed, an intrepid group of photographers took their talents out of the studio and onto battlefields, across oceans and into remote wilderness.
-William Shew's Daguerreotype Saloon, Roger Fenton's Photographic Van and Mathew Brady's What-is-it? wagon set the standards for making portraits and other photographs in the field.Some photographers took the technique to other countries.
+William Shew's Daguerreotype Saloon, Roger Fenton's Photographic Van, and Mathew Brady's What-is-it? wagon set the standards for making portraits and other photographs in the field.
+Some photographers took the technique to other countries.
 Augustus Washington moved to Monrovia, Liberia from Hartford, Connecticut and created daguerreotype portraits for many political leaders for the country.

-Politics

-In politics, portraits of the leader are often used as a symbol of the state.
-In most countries, it is common protocol for a portrait of the head of state to appear in important government buildings.
-Excessive use of a leader's portrait, such as that done of Joseph Stalin, Adolf Hitler, or Mao Zedong, can be indicative of a personality cult.